 Zoeller 503 Water Powered Sump Pump System

-Zoeller is one of the biggest names in water pumps and the Zoeller 504 is another top tier pump!
-It is 100% water-powered so you don’t have to worry about flooding while the power is out and is our pick for most reliable.
+Zoeller is one of the biggest names in water pumps, and the Zoeller 503 is another top-tier pump!
+It is 100% water-powered, so you don’t have to worry about flooding while the power is out, and it is our pick for the most reliable.

 Water-powered sump pumps work differently than other styles of pumps.
-Rather than being powered by electricity and a high horsepower pump water-powered pumps use science to keep your basement dry.
-Let us review our top 8 picks so you find the best pump for your home sump pit!
+Rather than being powered by electricity and a high horsepower pump, water-powered pumps use science to keep your basement dry.
+Let us review our top 4 picks so you find the best pump for your home sump pit!

 A good backup pump is critical to prevent basement flooding – and a water-powered pump is the best way to prevent flooding if the power is out for more than a few hours.

-We recommend the Zoeller 504 for people that already have a Zoeller pump installed – or one from another manufacturer!
-Installation is easy – and takes about 15 minutes – once the pump is installed make sure to do a quick test!
+We recommend the Zoeller 503 for people who already have a Zoeller pump installed – or one from another manufacturer!
+Installation is easy – and takes about 15 minutes – once the pump is installed, make sure to do a quick test!

 Pros